PDP wins Gombe bye-election — Nigeria Today

 The returning officer also disclosed that Mohammed Hashidu of GPN scored 29, Mohammed Mohammed of AA got 08 votes while Abubakar Hashidu of AP got 08 votes.

-He said that PDP candidate, having satisfied the requirement of the law and scored highest number of votes, was declared winner and returned elected.
+He said that PDP candidate, having satisfied the requirement of the law and scored the highest number of votes, was declared the winner and returned elected.

 Siadu said three polling units with 1,700 votes cast were affected by irregularities and had those votes cancelled.